ChandulaNethmal/chandulanethmal.github.io/_posts/2020-01-17-Digital_Camera.md

 There are many different types of interchangeable lenses available,

-**wide-angle lenses**: have a short focal length and are often used for landscape photography or to capture a wide field of view
+**wide-angle lenses**: have a short focal length and are often used for landscape photography or to capture a wide field of view.

-**telephoto lenses**: have a long focal length and are often used for sports or wildlife photography, as they allow you to zoom in and capture distant subjects
+**telephoto lenses**: have a long focal length and are often used for sports or wildlife photography, as they allow you to zoom in and capture distant subjects.

 **prime lenses**: have a fixed focal length and are generally smaller and lighter than zoom lenses

  **Viewfinder**